jzy2000/threat-hunting/windows-remote-execution.md

-# Various Ways of Remote Execution on Windows
+# Examine Ways of Remote Execution on Windows

 *   PsExecSvc Remote Execution
     *   Search System Event ID 7045 (A new service was installed in the system) when PsExec service is installed